Matt Coles: Move to Hampshire, 2013

 Coles turned down a new contract offered by Kent in August 2013 and, after initially attracting attention from Derbyshire, signed on loan for Hampshire until the end of the season.
-In Hampshire's last game of the season against Essex, Coles took match figures of 10/154 and later in the same month signed a 3–year deal.
+In Hampshire's last game of the season against Essex, Coles took match figures of 10/154 and later in the same month signed a 3-year deal.

 Return to Kent, 2015

 Coles took 41 wickets in 13 County Championship matches for Hampshire in 2014 as well as 27 wickets in one-day competitions.
 He scored an 18 ball half-century in the T20 Blast but was released by Hampshire in March 2015 after only one year with the club saying that he had not "settled" at the county.
 He returned to Kent in the same month and took 100 wickets in all formats for Kent in the 2015 season and won the Kent Player of the Year award at the end of the season, and was chosen in the Professional Cricketers' Association Team of 2015 in September 2015.
 He was nominated as part of a four-man shortlist as the Professional Cricketers' Association Player of the Year.
 During the season, Coles scored a century against Surrey at The Oval in the Royal London One-Day Cup quarter final, took ten wickets in the County Championship match against Leicestershire and took a hat-trick against Nottinghamshire in the One-Day Cup.
 During the season he signed a long-term contract extension with Kent.

 During the 2016 season Coles' behaviour caused him to be investigated by Kent and led to him missing a number of matches during the middle of the season.
 He was also suspended for two County Championship matches by the ECB in May after being found to have thrown the ball in a "dangerous manner", although Coles claimed he was returning the ball to the wicket-keeper.
-He played regularly for Kent when available and performed well enough in the 2016 Royal London One-Day Cup to be selected automatically for the North v South match to be played at the start of the 2017 season in the United Arab Emirates and was also selected in the MCC side for the 2017 Champion County match but withdrew from both matches to rest a toe injury.
+He played regularly for Kent when available and performed well enough in the 2016 Royal London One-Day Cup to be selected automatically for the North v South match to be played at the start of the 2017 season in the United Arab Emirates and was also selected in the MCC team for the 2017 Champion County match but withdrew from both matches to rest a toe injury.

 Coles began the 2017 season as a regular member of the First XI in all forms of cricket.
 He travelled to the Caribbean with the team to take part in the 2016–17 Regional Super50 List A competition in February, playing in five matches and taking nine wickets during the competition, before opening the 2017 County Championship as one of Kent's main strike bowlers.
 In July he took a hat-trick in a T20 match against Middlesex at Richmond.
 After the end of the 2017 season Coles joined Essex on a two-year contract.
 During 2019 he was loaned to Northants for a short spell.